 - Fitness to Practise Report 2007

-- HEOPS Guidance Fitness to Study with Severe Eating Disorders
+- HEOPS Fitness to Study with Severe Eating Disorders - Guidance for HEIs 2026

-- HEOPS Social Work Students fitness standards 2016
+- HEOPS Social Work Students - Standards of medical fitness to train 2026